This is a short list of our most frequently asked questions. For more information about LA Beer Hop, please contact us.

-Hal is a Certified Cicerone® and the rest of our guides are uncertified beer experts and eager to share tons of interesting craft beer information with you.
+Hal and Cindy are both Certified Cicerones® and the rest of our guides are uncertified beer experts and eager to share tons of interesting craft beer information with you.
 Ask us about styles, ingredients, tasting notes, processes, historical examples, pairing, serving and tasting or anything else beer-related.
 You'll see how excited we are to talk your ear off.

 Cindy: Anything sour or hoppy.
-Locally, I love Hoptonic from Smog City and All Your Oat from Eagle Rock.
-Totally different beers but both amazing and rich and tasty and perfect.
+Locally, I love Wow Pop from Smog City and All Your Oat from Eagle Rock.
 And outside of LA, the first time I had Peche'n'Brett from Logsdon was at a Women's Beer Forum at Eagle Rock Brewery and it blew my mind.
 That was my favorite beer for a while, but you never know, that may change by tonight.

 Hal: I crave tart beers but my favorite all-time beer is the dry-hopped version of Saison Dupont.
-Locally, I love everything from Macleod and Amalgamator from Beachwood which is maybe the best thing I've ever smelled in my life.
+Locally, I love everything from Macleod in Van Nuys to Beachwood in Long Beach.
 I'm also super excited about what's going to come out of everyone's barrel programs in the coming years.
 What's in my fridge?
 A half dozen Monkish beers, a few things I'm holding for a special occasion, and DBA from Firestone Walker.

 Matt: I'm open to everything and excited about all of it.
 Locally, I love the Udder Love from Beachwood, I've been absolutely in love with that beer since the first time I had it while doing some Beer Guide training.
-I've also been bowled over by Naughty Sauce from Noble Aleworks, but who isn't.
+I've also been bowled over by stuff from Highland Park, but who isn't.
 My fridge is full of Monkish saisons.
 Love those.